AXAStudio/oscillo/README.md

 * Add RLS for supabase
 * Ensure defaults are properly added for supabase
 * Endpoints for price history at portfolio level & asset level
+* Make a get route for portfolio orders